Employer Financial Incentives

 State Tax Credits for Hiring People with Disabilities

-- Delaware provides a tax credit for employers in the state who hire individuals with disabilities referred by the state vocational rehabilitation (VR) program.
+- Delaware provides a tax credit for employers in the state who hire people with disabilities referred by the state vocational rehabilitation (VR) program.
 The tax credit is equal to 10% of the employee’s gross wages (not to exceed $1,500) paid by the qualified employer in the course of that employee’s sustained employment during the taxable year.

 - Iowa provides employers a tax credit of 65% of wages paid in the first 12 months, up to $20,000 per employee, for people with disabilities.
 A person with a disability is defined as, “someone who has a physical or mental impairment which substantially limits one or more major life activities, has a history of impairment, is regarded as having an impairment, qualifies for the targeted jobs tax credit as a person with a disability undergoing vocational rehabilitation or has been certified by the State Division of Vocational Rehabilitation as having a disability.”
 Impairment includes, but is not limited to, psychological disorders and conditions, cosmetic disfigurement, anatomical loss and any mental or psychological disorder.

 - Louisiana provides a tax credit of up to 50% of gross wages during the first four months of employment, and 30% of gross wages during each subsequent continuous month of employment.
-Employers are entitled to the deduction for each qualified individual with a disability that they employ during a taxable year.
+Employers are entitled to the deduction for each person with a disability that they employ during a taxable year.
 An employer can claim the deduction for no more than 100 employees in a particular organization.

 - The Maryland Disability Employment Tax Credit (MDETC) allows employers to claim credit for employees with disabilities hired on or after December 31, 2014.
 For each taxable year, a credit is allowed in an amount equal to 30 percent of up to the first $9,000 ($2,700) of wages paid during the first and second years of employment.
 A credit of up to $900 is also available to pay for qualified childcare or transportation expenses incurred during the first two years of employment.
 This provision does not apply to people who are hired to replace laid-off employees or workers on strike, a business simultaneously receiving federal or state employment training benefit, or a business claiming a state tax credit under the “work not welfare” law for the same individual.
-For purposes of the program, employees with disabilities include individuals with disabilities who have been certified by the Maryland State Department of Education, Division of Rehabilitation Services (DORS) or the U.S. Department of Veteran Affairs (VA) as having met established criteria.
+For purposes of the program, employees with disabilities include people with disabilities who have been certified by the Maryland State Department of Education, Division of Rehabilitation Services (DORS) or the U.S. Department of Veteran Affairs (VA) as having met established criteria.

-- New York’s Workers with Disabilities Employment Tax Credit provides up to $2,100 per person for the second year of employment (35% of the first $6,000 wages) for individuals receiving vocational rehabilitation services (with a written individual employment plan) from the state, or those who qualify for a Federal Work Opportunity Tax Credit (WOTC) for the first year.
+- New York’s Workers with Disabilities Employment Tax Credit provides up to $2,100 per person for the second year of employment (35% of the first $6,000 wages) for people receiving vocational rehabilitation services (with a written individual employment plan) from the state, or those who qualify for a Federal Work Opportunity Tax Credit (WOTC) for the first year.
 In order to qualify, an employee must meet the eligibility requirements for certification under the WOTC program as a vocational rehabilitation referral and be certified by the New York State Education Department’s Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR) or the Office of Children and Family Services’ Commission for the Blind and Visually Handicapped (CBVH).
-The state also provides tax credits for businesses that hire individuals with developmental disabilities – $5,000 for full-time employment (30 hours or more per week), based on 15% of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months; and $2,500 for part-time employment (between 8 hours and 30 hours per week), based on 10% of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months.
+The state also provides tax credits for businesses that hire people with developmental disabilities – $5,000 for full-time employment (30 hours or more per week), based on 15% of the individual’s wages paid after January 1, 2015, for a period of employment no less than six months; and $2,500 for part-time employment (between 8 hours and 30 hours per week), based on 10% of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months.

-- North Dakota passed ND 1406 (2019), which creates a new provision relating to an income tax credit for the employment of individuals with developmental disabilities or severe mental illness and amends and reenacts provisions relating to an income tax credit for the employment of individuals with developmental disabilities or severe mental illness.
+- North Dakota passed ND 1406 (2019), which creates a new provision relating to an income tax credit for the employment of people with developmental disabilities or severe mental illness and amends and reenacts provisions relating to an income tax credit for the employment of people with developmental disabilities or severe mental illness.
 The credit allowed under this section equals 25% of up to $6,000 in wages paid annually by the taxpayer for each employee with a developmental disability or severe mental illness, if the department of human services’ vocational rehabilitation division determines the individual has a most significant disability, is eligible for services, and requires customized employment in order to obtain competitive integrated employment.

 - The Tennessee Jobs Tax Credit for Hiring Persons With Disabilities provides a one-time amount of $2,000 (part-time) or $5,000 (full-time) for people with disabilities who are receiving state services directly related to their disability.
 Employment of the person with a disability must create a net increase in the number of people with disabilities employed by the employer/taxpayer within the 90-day period immediately preceding the employment.
 The taxpayer must provide the qualifying employment for at least 12 consecutive months for no less than the minimum hours per week as described in the enacting legislation.
 To claim the tax credit, the taxpayer must file a plan with the Tennessee Department of Revenue, Taxpayer and Vehicle Services Division on or before the last day of the fiscal year in which the employment begins and must state the number of people with disabilities newly employed.